 Finish your tour sitting in on a live Nashville recording session at Imagine Recordings.
 Sit side-by-side with the music industry’s top session pros as they record new music in a world-famous Music Row recording studio.

-Make a stop in downtown Nashville for lunch at The George Jones.
-Tour the museum located on the second floor before making your way to the Musicians Hall of Fame and Museum.
+Make your way to the Musicians Hall of Fame and Museum.
 Located at the historic Nashville Municipal Auditorium, this museum honors the talented musicians who played on some of the greatest recordings of all time.
 You’ll learn that Jimi Hendrix actually learned how to play guitar while he was living in Nashville and that Roy Orbison wrote “Oh, Pretty Woman” from his apartment near Music Row.

 Take in a songwriters’ night at what's been voted the best sounding room in Nashville at the Listening Room Cafe.
 Enjoy dinner and drinks as you listen to both up-and-coming artists and the star songwriters behind Nashville’s biggest hits.

 If you still need more music, download our Nashville Live Music Guide App to help you navigate your way through all the best live music in Music City!